George Horton: Diplomat

 Horton was also both a professional diplomat and a lover of Greece or Philhellene.
 He became U.S. Consul in Athens in 1893, where he actively promoted the revival of the Olympic Games and inspired the U.S. team's participation.
 He wrote a lyrical visitor's guide to Athens and composed a reflective description of his stay in Argolis.

 Horton served as U.S. Consul in Athens 1893-1898 and 1905–1906.
 He was US Consul General in Saloniki 1910–1911.

 He then served as U.S. Consul in Smyrna 1911–1917, up to the termination of diplomatic relations with the Ottoman Empire in World War I with the American entry into World War I. He served again after the war from 1919 until the Great Fire began on September 13, 1922, spending the last hours before his own evacuation signing passes for those entitled to American protection and transportation to Piraeus.
 He has said about his service in Smyrna during those years: "One of the keenest impressions which I brought away with me from Smyrna was a feeling of shame that I belonged to the human race."

 The Blight of Asia

 Today Horton is most remembered for his 1926 book The Blight of Asia which centers on the destruction of Smyrna.
 The fire ravaged Smyrna starting on September 13, 1922; Horton departed his Consul General's post there on the evening of that day.
 The fire lasted for 4 days.

 Before publication Horton had resigned his diplomatic commission, and he wrote strictly in the capacity of a private citizen, drawing on his own observations and those of the people he quoted.

-His account remains as controversial as the fire itself.
+His account remains as controversial as the fire itself, although it is generally well-regarded.

 His account of the forced exodus of Christian inhabitants (Greek and Armenian), by Ottoman Turkish soldiers, chronicles the latter stages of the genocide of Asia Minor's native Christian population.